How to buy a classic car

 Many collectors prize cars that contain original parts, which can dramatically increase the price.
 On the other hand, if you love the look of classic cars but want a greater sense of security and reliability, you might prefer a classic car with modernized parts and a lower price point.

-Regardless of the status of the classic car you're interested in, ask the seller to let you get a mechanic's perspective on the vehicle before you buy it.
+Regardless of the status of the classic car you want to buy, ask the seller to let you get a mechanic's perspective on the vehicle before you buy it.
 This can help you get an accurate picture of the car's condition.
 A mechanic who specializes in classics may even have some insight into the car's history and parts.
-Learn more about classic car maintenance and storage.

 Just like you would when looking at used cars, buying a classic car should involve reading up on the car's history to discover known issues, safety concerns, and the ease and cost of repairs.
 The current owner should provide maintenance and pertinent information about their personal history with the car, but you may need to do some digging to find out more about the car's past.

-Also, find all the locations the VIN could have been stamped — possibly the engine block, transmission, rear axle, and many other internal components — and check if it's there.
+Also, find all the locations the VIN could have been stamped — possibly the engine block, transmission, rear axle, and many other internal components.
 If the part's VIN matches the car's, it's an original part.
-Determining which parts are original will be more difficult for cars made before the VIN was introduced in 1954, so look for serial numbers, too, and research any you find.
+Determining which parts are original will be more difficult for cars made before the VIN was introduced in 1954, so look for serial numbers too, and research any you find.

 Buying a classic car is a negotiation, just like any other car purchase.
 But unlike other used cars, which typically depreciate over time, a classic car can have a much higher value as it ages.
 Base your offer on the research you've done regarding the vehicle's value and parts.
-Come prepared with any documentation you've gathered so you can reference it while negotiating.
-Be prepared to work with the seller until you reach a price you both agree on based on the car's value and condition.
+Come prepared with any documentation you've gathered, so you can reference it while negotiating.
+Be prepared to work with the seller until you reach a price you both agree on.
 If you can't agree, consider shopping around some more.

 If you're buying a classic car from an individual, follow the steps for buying a used car from a private seller.
 You'll need to find out which purchase documents are required by your BMV or DMV — usually a car purchase agreement and mileage statement — so you can transfer the title and register it.
 A dealer will have the necessary car sale documents ready for you to sign.
 You should know ahead of time the documents required for financing your car purchase so you're ready to set up a payment plan.
 Or you can pay in full via money order or cashier's check.